tslamic/tslamic.github.io/_posts/2013-07-21-twos-complement-and-absolute-values.md

 [1] [1] [1] [1] [1] [1] [1] [1] = -127
 </pre>

 Voila!
 Our very first 8-bit signed integer system.
-Being very intuitive, this is actually a well known system called _signed magnitude_.
+Being very intuitive, this is a well known system called _signed magnitude_.
 It was used by some ancient computers.

 <center>
   <figure>